Why People-Pleasing Is an Attachment Survival Strategy

 Fawning is what happens when you can't fight back, you can't run away, and freezing won't help.
 So instead, you appease.
 You please.
 You become whatever the other person needs you to be.

-And if you grew up in an environment where your emotional or physical safety depended on keeping others calm, happy, or regulated, fawning likely became your default strategy.
+If you grew up in an environment where your emotional or physical safety depended on keeping others calm, happy, or regulated, fawning likely became your default strategy.
+Your nervous system learned: My survival depends on not upsetting anyone.

 Three young girls in matching pink dresses sitting by a railing overlooking a calm ocean.